 Communications and stakeholder engagement begin with providing a seat at the table for a public engagement expert.
-This ensures consistent focus on stakeholder engagement, relationship building, community input, and ongoing dialogue throughout multiple phases of the remediation program and sitespecific projects.
-It is Honeywell's belief that only if public engagement experts are at the table can these professionals influence and develop a communications strategy that is aligned and integrated into the remediation program goals and objectives, and ensure the community has an opportunity to participate in decisions about activities that may affect their environment and/ or health.
+This ensures consistent focus on stakeholder engagement, relationship building, and ongoing dialogue throughout multiple phases of the remediation program and site-specific projects.
+It is $Honeywell's \ belief \ that \ only \ if \ public \ engagement \ experts \ are \ at \ the \ table \ can \ these$ professionals influence and develop a communications strategy that is aligned and integrated into the remediation program goals and objectives.
 Since 2004, Honeywell has continued to successfully implement consistent and sustained outreach programs.
 This work is driven by effective planning by the strategic team, which includes management, technical, real estate, legal, government affairs, and dedicated public relations experts.